top of page

 We recommend opening a high-yielding savings account for this reserve if you haven’t already.
 Larger interest rate = more savings.

 If you can cover your bills with unemployment benefits, don’t just spend that cash on HBO streaming and takeout!
-Moving your stimulus check funds into a high-yielding savings account—or just any savings account—may also be a wise play to help you save more cash for any future issues.
+Moving your extra cash into a high-yielding savings account—or just any savings account—may also be a wise play to help you save more cash for any future issues.
 We’re always fans of saving for the future.

-Put your stimulus cash to work in the market
+Put your cash to work in the market

 Let’s talk about retirement, baby!
 Are you feeling good about your debt payments?
 Do you have enough saved up in your emergency fund?
-If yes to both, then think about using your stimulus check towards your future.
+If yes to both, then think about putting that extra cash towards your future.

 You might be wondering how much to save for retirement.
 And we can help—pop into the Pocketnest app and play with our retirement savings calculator.